benjguin/UnlockLuxury/README.md

 - [How to create and use a Linux VM on Azure?](doc/AzureLinux.md)
 - [How to create and use a Windows VM on Azure?](doc/AzureWindows.md)

-If you need to talk to somebody about Azure, join the conversation on Skype: [https://join.skype.com/kUP3bLA](https://join.skype.com/kUP3bLA).
+If you need to talk to somebody about Azure, join the conversation on Skype.

 Here are a few additional public links: